Zoomed Image

 Software and licensing: Software, Licensing

-Other areas: KPI, Purchasing, Contracts and Leases, Classification, Admin
+Other areas: KPI, Purchasing, Contracts and Leases, Barcoding, Classification, Admin

 Each menu item opens a set of queries, dashboards, and forms relevant to that area.
 The exact menu items visible depend on your profile and user group permissions.

-Software-specific inventory and licensing are covered separately in the Software Licencing chapter.
+Software-specific inventory and licensing are covered separately in the Software Asset Management Guide.

 Tip: If you do not see a menu item you expect, it may be hidden by your profile or user group permissions.
 Contact your administrator to check your access rights.